strugee/strugee.github.com/src/blog/from-static-to-stratic-part-1.md

     gulp.watch(['src/*.pug', 'src/includes/*.pug'], ['build:html']);

 Sweet! `index.pug` is way shorter than what we had before and includes _just_ the content now.
 We can do the same thing to `projects.pug`.
+Then Alyssa can, for example, correct the copyright year in `layout.pug` - i.e., once - and that change will go into both `index.html` _and_ `projects.html`.
+I've gone ahead and made the change for her.

 To give a high-level overview, here's what Alyssa's site looks like now: